SFU-CMPT-201/a7-pub/README.md

 * The variable `heap_ptr` is a local variable and a pointer.
 * You use `heap_ptr` to access the heap.
 In other words, your access to the heap is indirect through a pointer located outside the heap.
-* The value of `heap_ptr` is an address within the heap.
+* The value of `heap_ptr` is an address within the range of addresses of the heap segment.
 The code is asking `calloc()` to allocate one `int`-sized block of memory.
 Then `calloc()` returns a memory address that points to the newly-allocated 4 bytes of memory in the heap.
 * The address of the variable `heap_ptr` is a higher value than the value of the variable.
-This is because the stack is located above the heap in memory.
+This is because the stack occupies higher addresses than the heap in memory.

 The visualization of this is the following.